Carlos Ruiz (Guatemalan footballer): International career

-Overall, Ruiz has earned 133 caps and has scored 68 goals for his country.
-He has played in World Cup qualification campaigns for the FIFA World Cups of 2002, 2006, 2010, 2014, and 2018.
+Overall, Ruiz earned 133 caps and scored 68 goals for his country.
+He played in World Cup qualification campaigns for the FIFA World Cups of 2002, 2006, 2010, 2014, and 2018.
 He played his first international match on 11 November 1998, a friendly against Mexico, and scored his first goal against El Salvador at the 1999 UNCAF Nations Cup.
 Ruiz represented Guatemala at the 1999 Pan American Games.
 In 2000, as the Guatemala national futsal team had begun its development, Ruiz was selected, along with other 11-a-side football players, as part of the squad that competed at the 2000 Futsal World Championship, hosted by Guatemala.
 He scored one goal in the tournament.

 After scoring eight goals in nine matches during the 2002 World Cup qualification campaign and already having a successful career in the MLS, Ruiz was the focal point of the Guatemalan team in qualifying for the 2006 FIFA World Cup, leading the team in scoring as they reached the final stage of the CONCACAF region.
 However, they would not qualify for the World Cup.

 On 14 June 2008, Ruiz broke Juan Carlos Plata's all-time individual goal-scoring record for Guatemala by scoring four goals against Saint Lucia in Guatemala's 2010 World Cup qualification opening match.
 Ruiz had scored 39 goals, four more than Plata's total.
 Ruiz also became the first Guatemalan player to score four goals in a World Cup qualification match.
 On 10 September 2008, Ruiz scored two goals against Cuba in Guatemala's 2010 World Cup qualification in the 3rd match of the 3rd round of qualification of the CONCACAF region.
 Those two goals extended his all-time individual scoring record for Guatemala to 41 goals, six more than Plata's total.